-What If You Don't Pay?
+What If You Don't Pay Your Charge-Off?

-The creditor or the assigned debt collector can pursue you for an unpaid charge-off indefinitely, including calling, sending letters, and updating your credit report.
-As long as the debt is within your state's statute of limitations timeframe, you can even be sued for the debt.
+The creditor or the assigned debt collector can pursue you for an unpaid charge-off indefinitely.
+They can do this by calling, sending letters, and updating your credit report.
+As long as the debt is within your state's statute of limitations, they can even sue you for the debt.

 Even paying the charge-off won't remove the account from your credit report or erase the previous charge-off status.
-While paying the charge-off doesn't immediately help your credit score, it does make you look better in the eyes of potential creditors and lenders and you're more likely to get future applications approved.
+After paying in full, your account will reflect a zero balance.
+While paying the charge-off doesn't immediately help your credit score, it does make you look better in the eyes of potential creditors and lenders, making them more likely to approve future applications.

 Equifax.
 "What Is a Charge-Off?"
 Accessed Oct.
 15, 2020.

 United States Courts.
 "Discharge in Bankruptcy—Bankruptcy Basics."
 Accessed Oct.
 15, 2020.

 Consumer Financial Protection Bureau.
 "My Debt is Several Years Old.
 Can Debt Collectors Still Collect?"
 Accessed Oct.
 15, 2020.

 Federal Trade Commission.
 "Fair Credit Reporting Act § 605.
 Requirements Relating to Information Contained in Consumer Reports."
 Pages 22-23.
 Accessed Oct.
 15, 2020.